Orangutan Caring Week - November 9-15, 2014

 WHAT YOU CAN DO

-Orangutan Caring Week is a great time to help people and students learn about the wonderful world of orangutans and their rainforest habitat as well as to encourage them to care enough to move to action so that they might be saved.
+Orangutan Caring Week is not only a great time to help people learn about the wonderful world of orangutans and their rainforest habitat, but it is the right time to encourage them to move to action so that they might be saved.

-What can you do to show you care?
+What can you do to show you care and take action?
 Plenty!
 First of all commit to doing at least one activity.
 Whatever you choose to do make it fun, make it understandable but most of all make sure that it reaches out and motivates people to want to do something about the potential loss of one of our planets most beautiful species: the orangutan.

 Suggestions for events and activities: